The Dietary Science Foundation

 Nina Rehnqvist was general director of the Swedish Agency for Health Technology Assessment and Assessment of Social Services (SBU) between 2003-2006.
 She headed the committee that produced the SBU literature review “Food for obesity,” and chaired the SBU Board that decides which projects the agency works with until 2017.
 Nina Rehnqvist is a specialist in cardiology and an associate professor of internal medicine at the Karolinska Institute.
 She is former director of the cardiology section at Danderyd Hospital.
 From 1995-2003 she worked as Senior Director of Medical Affairs at the National Board of Health and Welfare.
 Nina Rehnqvist wants to encourage high quality research.
 Her experience as a cardiologist is that patients are looking for sound, practical tips on what to eat, but that research on diet is a neglected area, giving no scientific basis for good advice.

 Magnus Simrén is Professor of Gastroenterology and Hepatology at the University of Gothenburg and senior consultant at Sahlgrenska University Hospital.
-He is chairman of the Scientific Committee of United European Gastroenterology and is leading a collaborative European study where researchers are building a biobank with clinical material from thousands of IBS patients.
+He is Secretary General of the United European Gastroenterology and is leading a collaborative European study where researchers are building a biobank with clinical material from thousands of IBS patients.
 Magnus Simrén has spent 20 years studying the abdominal disorder IBS, which affects 10-15 percent of the population.
 Researchers know that diet influences IBS, but exactly how remains unclear.
 Magnus Simrén wants to work towards producing dietary guidelines that better alleviate IBS.

 Ann Fernholm is a science journalist and author with a PhD in Molecular Biotechnology from Uppsala University.
 Since 2009 she has been investigating the science behind the dietary recommendations given to both healthy and sick people.
 She sees a great need for more high-quality research in the field of nutrition and is a co-founder of the Dietary Science Foundation.